 So, one day I googled, 'How to Observe the Sabbath' knowing that observing the Sabbath was one of the commandments.
 From what I recall, it said that one should stay home, disconnect from all social media and socializing, eat lightly and try to 'not think your own thoughts' which I thought to be quite intriguing being aware that many people spend much of their lives with the same thought patterns running through their minds that they are likely not even aware of.

-After reading that article, I spent the next four Sabbaths (traditionally starting Friday night at sunset until sunset the next day) I did just that.
+After reading that article, I spent the next four Sabbaths (traditionally starting Friday night at sunset until sunset the next day) doing just that.
 I found it somewhat challenging to be with myself for a day.
 It was like I was forced to let go of distractions that I would normally fill my days with ~ distractions to keep certain feelings buried within me.

 It was around this time that I was helping a homeless person I had become friends with.
 He stayed at my place for a few days and one day, after it had snowed, he went out to make some money shoveling driveways.